TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 1. Obtain space_id (required), feature_type (required), is_enabled (required), and actor_user_id (required).
 2. Call get_space to ensure the space exists prior to modifying its features.
+3. Use get_user to retrieve the record of the user making the request and validate permissions using get_permissions.
-3. Call manage_space_features to update the feature status.
+4. Then call manage_space_features to update the feature status.
-4. Create an audit entry with create_new_audit_trail.
+5. Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**